flybywiresim/website/src/posts/flypados3.md

 ### Interactive "Smart" Checklists

-We've included essential interactive checklists, accessible through its own tab in the left menu.
+We have included essential interactive checklists, accessible through its own tab on the left menu.
 The dashboard on the EFB also intelligently recommends the correct checklist based on the current phase of flight you are in.

 ![Checklist 1](/img/notam-images/flypados3/flypad-checklist-page-partly-filled.png)
 ![Checklist 2](/img/notam-images/flypados3/flypad-checklist-page-section-filled.png)

 The checklists page will also display what checklist you currently have active, and what checklists you are yet to complete.
 You can use your mouse to click on each line item, or simply use the "Mark item as complete" button at the bottom of the page.
-If you would like to utilize your hardware, we have some easy to use LVARs for those of you who can write to those.
+If you would like to utilise your hardware, we have some easy to use LVARs for those of you who can write to those.

 ### Onboard Navigraph Charts

 Every flight requires meticulous planning.
-Keep your procedures close to hand, with our easily accessible Navigraph charts integration.
-This way there's no fumbling around with the MSFS toolbar and overlays - ruining your immersion.
+Keep your procedures close at hand, with our easily accessible Navigraph charts integration.
+This way there is no fumbling around with the MSFS toolbar and overlays, which may ruin your immersion.

 Our new integration now supports the aircraft position symbol for better visualization of where your aircraft is on a particular chart.
 Our unified experience means that any chart you are viewing will remain active - even if you navigate away from the charts page.
-We've also included support for pinning relevant procedure maps, which are conveniently displayed on the flyPad's dashboard.
+We have also included support for pinning relevant procedure maps, which are conveniently displayed on the flyPad's dashboard.

 Something we also hope you can look forward to is our planned Local Files support.
 This will allow users load any image or PDF onboard EFB for effortless viewing.